OMeyer973/Accents/README.md

 - [Download Accents](https://github.com/OMeyer973/Accents/archive/master.zip)
 - Press Win+R to open the Run dialog, then enter shell:startup and click OK.
 This will open the Startup folder for the current user.
-- Paste Accents.exe and Accents.exe in the Startup folder.
+- Paste Accents.exe and Accents.ini in the Startup folder.
 Any program linked in this folder will start automatically on startup.
 - that's it !

 ---